Saturday, 25, Apr, 2026

 Headnote :

-Held, (modifying the view of law taken in Civil Appeal No. 52 of 1954) that in view of section 3(8) of the General Clauses Act, 1897, a contract with the Chief Commissioner in a Part C State (in this case Himachal Pradesh Chief Commissioner) is a contract with the Central Government and that would b...
+It was determined (modifying the legal perspective established in Civil Appeal No. 52 of 1954) that according to section 3(8) of the General Clauses Act, 1897, a contract made with the Chief Commissioner of a Part C State (specifically the Chief Commissioner of Himachal Pradesh in this instance) is...

 State of Punjab Vs. Mohar Singh [1954] INSC 95 (20 October 1954)